alvaroforner/Data_Engineer_test_AFD/README.md

 docker_compose.yml: The compose for the Q4 Docker.
 I don't have a docker license so I haven't been able to validate that it works, but it should work.

 requirements.txt: Contains the libraries required in Q4.

+update_airlines.py: same script as Q3_API_Jeff so that the docker can work properly.